 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers, to clarify the principles of recognizing revenue and create common revenue recognition guidance under U.S. GAAP and International Financial Reporting Standards.
-This ASU is effective retrospectively for fiscal years and interim periods within those years beginning after December 15, 2016.
-The Company is currently assessing the potential impact of this ASU on its condensed consolidated financial statements.
+This ASU is effective for fiscal years and interim periods within those years beginning after December 15, 2016 and can be adopted either retrospectively to each reporting period presented or as a cumulative effect adjustment as of the date of the adoption, with early application not permitted.
+The Company is currently determining its implementation approach and assessing the impact, if any, on the condensed consolidated financial statements.